Grid Fill Tool for Autodesk Maya 2025

 file.close()

-I also added a shortcut to the grid fill tool to a custom shelf, to access the tool outside of the Script Editor:
+I also added the grid fill tool to a custom shelf for quick access outside of the Script Editor:

 Custom Shelf